18F/performance-gov-research/GLOSSARY.md

 ##### Chief Evaluation Officer
 A proposed, new agency position by [H.R.4174 - Foundations for Evidence-Based Policymaking Act of 2017](https://www.congress.gov/bill/115th-congress/house-bill/4174/text).
 This position would be appointed by the head of each agency and will be in charge of

---continually assess the coverage, quality, methods, consistency, effectiveness, independence, and balance of the portfolio of evaluations, policy research, and ongoing evaluation activities of the agency;
+* continually assess the coverage, quality, methods, consistency, effectiveness, independence, and balance of the portfolio of evaluations, policy research, and ongoing evaluation activities of the agency;

---assessing agency capacity to support the development and use of evaluation;
+* assessing agency capacity to support the development and use of evaluation;

---establishing and implementing an agency evaluation policy; and
+* establishing and implementing an agency evaluation policy; and

---coordinating, developing, and implementing the plan required under section 312.
+* coordinating, developing, and implementing the plan required under section 312.

 ##### CFO Act agencies